 Man accused of attacking Muslim at JFK pleads not guilty

-A businessman has pleaded not guilty to New York hate crime charges after prosecutors said he attacked a Muslim worker at a Kennedy Airport lounge.
+A businessman accused of attacking a Muslim worker at a Kennedy Airport lounge has pleaded not guilty in New York to hate crime charges.
 Robin Rhodes, of Worcester, Massachusetts, made a brief appearance Thursday in state Supreme Court.

 Comments